 Even some of the president's corporate allies have turned on him, for example, the Business Roundtable — an association of chief executives of many of the largest U.S. corporations — which compiled a 54-page critical report of the White House's regulatory and tax policies.

 Former U.S. Court of Appeals judge and U.S. senator James L. Buckley, in his book "Freedom at Risk," reports that the Code of Federal Regulations consists of 225 volumes containing 35,367 pages of regulations, with record-breaking thousands and thousands being added by the present administration.
+That is why The Heritage Foundation titles its study on the escalation of red tape "Obama's Torrent of New Regulation."

 No wonder The New York Times ran a report this past year titled "With Obama, Regulations Are Back in Fashion."